 noun (plural alkalis)

-- a chemical compound that neutralizes or effervesces with acids and turns litmus blue; typically, a caustic or corrosive substance of this kind such as lime or soda.
+- A chemical compound that neutralizes or effervesces with acids and turns litmus blue; typically, a caustic or corrosive substance of this kind such as lime or soda.
 Often contrasted with acid; compare with base1.

-Alkalis release hydroxide ions (OH) when dissolved in water.
+Alkalis release hydroxide ions (OH-) when dissolved in water.
 An alkaline solution has a pH greater than 7More example sentences

-late Middle English (denoting a saline substance derived from the ashes of various plants, including glasswort): from medieval Latin, from Arabic al-ḳalī 'calcined ashes (of the glasswort, etc.)', from ḳalā 'fry, roast'
+late Middle English (denoting a saline substance derived from the ashes of various plants, including glasswort): from medieval Latin, from Arabic al-ḳalī 'calcined ashes (of the glasswort, etc.)', from ḳalā 'fry, roast'.